stridecolossus/JOVE/docs/blog/part-2-triangle/improvements.md

 2. Allocate the array.
 3. Iterate through the array using a for..next loop.
 4. Copy the data from the source collection to each element of the array.
+5. Use the **first** element of the array for a pointer-to-structure value.

 Whilst this is not difficult it can be tedious, error-prone and makes testing slightly messier.